Lake Titicaca Travel Guide

 11. Hike to Inca ruins at Ichu

 One of the top hikes around Titicaca’s shores begins just a few miles southeast of Puno.
-The complex itself is called Centro Ceremonial Tunuhuire, and is spread over a large area within verdant rolling uplands.
+The complex itself is called Centro Ceremonial Tunuhuire, and is spread over a large area within verdant rolling fields.

 You can walk here yourself from the main road passing through the town of Ichu (heading southeast in the direction of Copacabana), or explore on a tour from Puno.
 You can spend several hours walking around and picnicking at the site.